kubedb/cli/docs/tutorials/mongodb/README.md

   phase: Running
 ```

-Please note that KubeDB operator has created a new Secret called `mgo1-admin-auth` (format: {tpr-name}-admin-auth) for storing the password for `mongodb` superuser.
+Please note that KubeDB operator has created a new Secret called `mgo1-admin-auth` (format: {mongodb-object-name}-admin-auth) for storing the password for `mongodb` superuser.
 This secret contains a `.admin` key which contains the password for `mongodb` superuser.
-If you want to use an existing secret please specify that when creating the tpr using `spec.databaseSecret.secretName`.
+If you want to use an existing secret please specify that when creating the MongoDB object using `spec.databaseSecret.secretName`.

 Now, you can connect to this database through [mongo-shell](https://docs.mongodb.com/v3.4/mongo/).
 In this tutorial, we are connecting to the MongoDB server from inside of pod.
 ```console